 Article Type: Case Report | First Published: July 11, 2018

 Intra-articular foreign bodies especially in the knee joint are well reported.
 Knee joint is commonly involved due to the large joint area and also due to it being a superficial joint.
 Foreign bodies enter the joint either by direct inoculation or migration from nearby tissues.
 Potential complications of intra articular foreign bodies include infection, damage to articular surface and locking of joint.
-This is a report on a penetrating injury to ...
+This is a report on a penetrating injury to the knee resulting in an intra capsular but extra ...

 Open Access DOI:10.23937/2469-5777/1510061